Digital trust service

 Trust marks can take the form of digital badges, seals, or certificates that are prominently displayed on websites, applications, or digital credentials.
 They provide assurance to users that the entity displaying the trust mark has been verified and complies with stringent security standards and best practices.

 When identifying a trust mark, users gain confidence that their interactions are secure and that their data is being handled responsibly.
-In essence, trust marks act as visual endorsements of trustworthiness, making it easier for users to recognise and choose secure and reputable services.
+In essence, trust marks act as visual endorsements of trustworthiness, making it easier for users to recognize and choose secure and reputable services.

 Examples for trust marks